Phoenix Children's Hospital Executive Bios

 Neuberger graduated cum laude with a Bachelor of Science in Nursing from Duke University.
 She worked as a critical care nurse for five years before earning her law degree at the George Washington University National Law Center in Washington, D.C.

 Neuberger comes to Phoenix Children’s with over twenty years of experience in health care law.
 She started her legal career with eight years in private practice and then joined the Georgetown University Office of University Counsel.
 She most recently served as Senior Corporate Counsel for MedStar Health, a complex tri-state health care system based in the Mid-Atlantic region and composed of nine hospitals and approximately 26,000 employees.
 Neuberger has served as an adjunct faculty member for the Georgetown University School of Nursing and Health Studies, is an active member of the American Bar Association and the American Health Lawyers Association and is admitted to practice in Arizona, Virginia and Washington, D.C.
+In 2015, she was named the Arizona Non-Profit Attorney of the Year by the Association of Corporate Counsel.

 Prior to joining Phoenix Children’s, Julie was the Chief Nursing Officer at Havasu Regional Medical Center in Lake Havasu City, AZ.
 Under Julie’s leadership, Havasu Regional implemented key initiatives that led to many improvements including work design processes that resulted in the accomplishment of Meaningful Use Stage 1 achievement, increased employee satisfaction, top box patient satisfaction scores, a 30% improvement of “on time” starts in the OR, and reductions of HACs and Harms.